Manufacturing and distribution

-The group’s procurement department manages the relationship between the outsourced distributor, suppliers and franchisees, audits suppliers and facilitates third-party food safety audits on suppliers and the outsourced distributor.
-The group charges franchisees a margin of, on average, 3% on the volumes sold through the distributor.
-This is known as the cost of integration.
+The group’s procurement department manages the relationship between the outsourced distributor, suppliers and franchisees.
+It also audits suppliers, and facilitates third-party food safety audits on suppliers and the outsourced distributor.

 Inbound suppliers are monitored on a number of key performance statistics that are used to rate suppliers, address issues identified during reviews, and improve stock availability and supplier management.

 Volumes shipped through the distributor declined by 0.9% to 45 382 tonnes (2016: 45 800 tonnes) although total cost of integration revenue increased due to price increases on goods supplied from external suppliers.